ericasiegel/cms-blog/README.md

 ## Description
 The Tech Blog is a MySQL CMS-Style blog site, It was developed using the MVC (Model View Controller) paradigm in it's architectural structure, Handlebars.js, Sequelize, and Express-Sessions.

 The Tech Blog gives users a place where they can discuss with other users technical concepts, recent advancements, new technologies, etc. Users can create their own accounts, create edit and delete posts, and comment on other user's posts.
+If you are not signed in to use the site you are still able to view all of the blog posts and their comments, but you can not add a post or comment.

 ## Table of Contents